bsoung/casts/README.md

 ## Motivation

 * Parsing XML to JSON with React components to receive podcast information.
-* Music player with integrated playlist with a collapsable list of music files.
+* Music player with integrated playlist and collapsable audio list.
 * Users can search for thousands of podcasts with hundreds of collections.

 ## Technologies